thebrackett/devterm-a04/TWEAKS.md

 sudo rm -r /home/temp
 ```

-## Don't require password for `sudo` commands (NOT RECOMMENDED)

-This is purely because I am lazy and don't like typing out my password every time I want to run a command as root.
-This is _NOT_ recommended, especially if you bring your system out with you/travel/have sensitive information.

-Again, let me be clear: if you are inexperienced or do not know what you are doing, _DO NOT_ do this.
-This _WILL_ make your system less secure.

-Open the sudoers file with visudo:

 ## speed up boot time
 ** experimental, unsure if this will have unintended consequences **